dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/slack-bot/index.md

 ## Now for the Real Stuff!

 Ok now your Bot knows how to say hi.
-But lets make it do some useful stuff!
+But let's make it do some useful stuff!

 The rest of this assignment is more hands-off.
 We'll provide some direction and resources but you'll be looking up API docs and adding more cool stuff to your bot.